Sampling-Based Multi-Modal Multi-Robot Multi-Goal Path Planning: Discussion Limitations

 \section{Discussion \& Limitations}

-Due to planning in the composite space and treating the problem as a single big planning problem, the planners do not scale well with the number of robots (due to the increase in state-space dimensions) and they do not scale well with the number of goals, as can be seen in the slower convergence in the high dimensional problems.
-However, we believe that formulating the problem in composite space helps understand how choices such as prioritization affect the continuous space, and this deeper understanding can enable the design of better planners.
+Due to planning in the composite space and treating the problem as a single big planning problem, the planners are not expected to scale well with the number of robots (due to the higher dimensionality) or with the number of goals, as can be seen in the slower convergence in the high dimensional problems.
+However, we believe that formulating the problem in composite space helps understand how choices such as prioritization affect the continuous space, and this deeper understanding can enable the design of better planners. \arxiv{We show more analysis on the scaling of the planners and where compute time is spent in \cref{sec:scaling,sec:compute}.}

-We introduce a problem formulation and planners that can deal with all types of task specification.
-However, we believe that there is a better way to approach the problem than a brute-force search, which the sampling-based planners effectively do here.
+We introduced a problem formulation and planners that can deal with all types of task specification.
+However, we believe that there is a better way to approach the problem than a brute-force search on the task level, which the sampling-based planners effectively do here.
 Despite these limitations, we find that the planning in composite space is likely good enough for many complex industrial settings, where the number of used robots does not go much beyond four robots.
-Furthermore, with our initial mode sampling strategy defined in \cref{eq:prob_dist}, we were able to rapidly reduce the decision space by selecting a feasible mode sequence early in the search, allowing us to find an initial solution quickly.
+Furthermore, with our initial mode sampling strategy defined in \cref{eq:prob_dist}, we were able to rapidly reduce the decision space by selecting a feasible mode sequence early in the search, allowing us to find an initial solution quickly and thus restricting the search space.